Some customers are able to choose their retailer. These customers are called ‘contestable customers'.

 Transfer between retailers

-If you are a contestable customer and you choose to transfer from your existing retailer to a new retailer, simply contact the new retailer and request to be transferred.
+If you are a contestable customer and you want to transfer from your existing retailer to a new retailer, simply contact the new retailer and request to be transferred.
 The new retailer will organise the transfer on your behalf.

 All gas contracts and some electricity contracts will state that the contract ends if you enter into a new contract with another retailer and you have transferred to that retailer.